gillespilon/machine_learning/machine_learning.md

 2. If a website was using machine learning to group its visitors based on browsing history, is that an example of supervised or unsupervised learning?
 Unsupervised
 3. If you are working on a supervised learning problem, are required to have labeled data?
 Yes

 ## Lesson 02.
-Setting up Python for Machine Learning: scikit-learn and Jupyter Notebook
+Setting up Python for Machine Learning

 Objectives